 spent making this same expression.

-At the center of this mess is Marie Pettis (Marilyn Hamlin), an aloof woman trying to balance caring about her recently committed ex-husband and her desire to date whoever can pay the rent on her expensive apartment to maintain her opulent lifestyle.
+At the center of this mess is Marie Pettis (Marilyn Hamlin), an aloof woman trying to balance caring about her recently committed ex-husband and her desire to date whoever can pay the rent on her expensive apartment and maintain her opulent lifestyle.
 This film’s director, David Paulsen, unsurprisingly went on to work extensively on both Dallas and Knots Landing.
 The only character that actually stands out besides Marie is Nicky (Christopher Allport), but while Marie leaves an impression with her ambivalence and Hamlin’s inability to act, Nicky makes his mark by being all over the place.
 Allport plays an openly gay friend of the family who does something fairly psychotic.
 While our heroes are gassing the car up after a trip he rolls into a nearby bar to “get a drink of water.”
 His delivery gives the impression that this is an innuendo for wanting to satisfy his sexual thirst, but surprise!
 What this really means is that he enters the bar and…

 - Flirts heavily with the bartender while badly explaining, to the bartender, how to mix drinks.